bevy-cheatbook/bevy-cheatbook/src/basics/local.md

 {{#include ../code/src/basics.rs:local-resource}}
 ```

-The type must implement `Default` or `FromResources`.
+The type must implement `Default` or `FromWorld`.
 It is automatically initialized.

-If the same type is used in multiple systems, they each get their own instance.
+These are similar to Resources, but each system will have its own instance.

+A system can also have multiple `Local`s of the same type.